Friend Zone (TV series)

 Friend Zone (Friend Zone – เอาให้ชัด; Friend Zone – Ao Hai Chat) is a 2018–2019 Thai television series starring Thanat Lowkhunsombat (Lee), Nichaphat Chatchaipholrat (Pearwah), Prachaya Ruangroj (Singto), Pronpiphat Pattanasettanon (Plustor), Nat Sakdatorn, Tipnaree Weerawatnodom (Namtan), Ratthanant Janyajirawong (Ter), Nathasit Kotimanuswanich (Best) and Sarunchana Apisamaimongkol (Aye).

 Directed by Tidakorn Pookaothong and produced by GMMTV together with Trasher Bangkok, the series was one of the ten television series for 2018 showcased by GMMTV in their "Series X" event on 1 February 2018.
 It premiered on One31 and LINE TV on 11 November 2018, airing on Sundays at 22:00 ICT and 23:00 ICT, respectively.
 The series concluded on 2 February 2019.

-On 20 April 2020, the series was rerun on GMM 25 airing on Mondays and Tuesdays at 22:45 ICT.